visioncortex/vtracer/README.md

 Comparing to Adobe Illustrator's Live Trace, VTracer's output is much more compact (less shapes) as we adopt a stacking strategy and avoid producing shapes with holes.

 VTracer is originally designed for processing high resolution scans of historic blueprints up to gigapixels.
-By setting both `filter_speckle` and `layer_difference` to `0`, VTracer can also handle low resolution pixel art, effectively achieving `image-rendering: pixelated` for retro game artworks.
+At the same time, VTracer can also handle low resolution pixel art, simulating `image-rendering: pixelated` for retro game artworks.

 A technical description of the algorithm is on [visioncortex.org/vtracer-docs](//www.visioncortex.org/vtracer-docs).